 Different stakeholders have different views on a land administration system.
 A common ontology simplifies communication.
-Publish and Share has a general software engineering perspective on land administration systems and assumes no specific software development process or technique.
+This report has a general software engineering perspective on land administration systems and assumes no specific software development process or technique.
 From this perspective typical stakeholders/users who are involved in such a process are: